Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 If additional processing is required on the server side to obtain the item information, then it's made available via the `include` query parameter.

+The `http://localhost:8080/alfresco/api/-default-/public/alfresco/versions/1/nodes/-my-/children?include=properties,aspectNames` request shows how you can also include the properties and aspects for each node in your home folder when listing its children.

+As with the `orderBy` and `where` parameters, the `include` parameter is specific to the endpoint so you’ll need to consult the API Explorer to see what extra item information is available.

 ## Search for a single term

+@martin, on the in depth page, we have Search for exact term, which also includes Single term underneath it.
+Is this the same thing?
+I have not copied it out

 Single terms are tokenized before the search according to the appropriate data dictionary definition(s).